rutvikraj/Heartify/README.md

 # Heartify
-ML based Heart Disease Prediction System.
+ML based Heart Disease Prediction System to predict whether the patient is likely to be diagnosed with a heart disease or not using the medical history of the patient.

 ## Running the web app
 #### Web App.